diinki/diinki/README.md

 </div>

 ### KAYOWO
-Me diinki, engineer programmah boi that creates things, wanna read my logs or see projects?
+Me diinki, or Ira.
+Engineer coder boi that creates things, wanna read my logs or see projects?
 [kayowo.net](https://kayowo.net/Pages/ProjectsPage/) here!
-Kayowo is an umbrella above all my projects! *and maybe also someone elses in the future, who knows*
+Kayowo is an umbrella above all my projects, more personal shit and art is at [drimp.net](https://drimp.net/)

 ___